Java design pattern Command

 What is the Command design pattern?

-Command design pattern is a pattern that wraps requirements or operations, along with the information to perform them, into separate objects.
+The Command design pattern is a pattern that wraps requirements or operations, along with the information to perform them, into separate objects.
 This information most often includes the method name of the corresponding object along with the method parameters.
-There are always concepts associated with a pattern Client, Command, Receiver, Invoker.
-The client decides what order to execute and when.
-In order to execute the command, it moves the command object of the invoker object.
-The invoker knows nothing about a particular object, it only knows its interface.
-Its task is to execute the command by calling the execute method and, if necessary, to store the details of the invoked operation.
-The recipient then executes the job from the command object.
+There are always concepts associated with a pattern: client, command, receiver, invoker.
+The client decides which order to execute and when.
+To execute the command, it moves the command object of the invoker object.
+The invoker does not know anything about a particular object, only its interface.
+Its job is to execute the command by calling the execute method and, if necessary, store the details of the invoked operation.
+The receiver then executes the job from the command object.

 What problem does the Command design pattern solve?

-The design pattern is a bit more complicated to understand, so I have prepared an example where we will explain the Client, Command, Receiver, Invoker roles in more detail.
-We will write a simple program that will control the flashlight through commands.
+The design pattern is a bit more complicated to understand, so I have prepared an example where we will explain the roles of Client, Command, Receiver, Invoker in more detail.
+We are going to write a simple program that controls a torch using commands.

 package designpatterns;